Former Broncos, Falcons, Giants coach Dan Reeves dies at 77

 The following season, Reeves rushed for 603 yards and five TDs, again starting every game, as the Cowboys made another run to the playoffs.
 Again, they were thwarted by Green Bay one win shy of the Super Bowl, losing to the Packers on a touchdown in the closing seconds of the famed “Ice Bowl” game at frigid Lambeau Field.

-A knee injury in 1968 limited his effectiveness, and Reeves played only a limited role over the rest of his career.
-But Landry recognized his abilities, asking Reeves to serve as a player-coach while running backs such as Duane Thomas and Calvin Hill took on more prominent backfield roles.
+A knee injury in 1968 limited his effectiveness, and Reeves played only a limited role the rest of his career.
+But Landry recognized his abilities off the field, asking Reeves to serve as a player-coach while runner such as Duane Thomas and Calvin Hill took on more prominent backfield roles.

 The Cowboys made their first Super Bowl during the 1970 season, losing to the Baltimore Colts on a last-second field goal, but finally won the championship the following year with a 24-3 victory over the Miami Dolphins.